vishnu-developer-coder/coronasafe.in/symptoms.md

 The most common symptoms of COVID-19 are fever, tiredness, and dry cough.
 They are usually mild and begin gradually.
 They appear around [2 - 14 days](https://www.cdc.gov/coronavirus/2019-ncov/about/symptoms.html) with average symptoms showing up after 5 days of being infected.

-Some symptoms appear less common than others.
-The major symptoms of COVID-19 based on how [common](https://ourworldindata.org/coronavirus#the-symptoms-of-covid-19) it appears in the reported cases are
+Most common symptoms:
 * Fever
-* Dry Cough
+* Dry cough
+* Tiredness

+Less common symptoms:
+* Aches and pains
+* Sore throat
+* Diarrhoea
-* Fatigue
+* Conjunctivitis
-* Sputum Production
+* Headache
+* loss of taste or smell
+* A rash on skin, or discolouration of fingers or toes

+Serious symptoms:
-* Shortness of Breath
+* Difficulty breathing or shortness of breath
+* chest pain or pressure
-* Muscle Pain or Joint Pain
+* Loss of speech or movement
-* Sore Throat

 Most of the symptoms overlap with those of flu and common cold.
 COVID-19 [rarely produces a runny nose.](https://ourworldindata.org/coronavirus#the-symptoms-of-covid-19)